CheongLoic/DevOps-Project/README.md

 ## Users' credentials:
 - username : loic ; password : 123456
-- username : chirag ; password : 123456

 NB:
 - Don't hesitate to play with the UI (User Interface).
 Enter a wrong username or password to display an error message in the front.
 - Moreover don't forget to use `npm run populate`, otherwise these ceredentials won't work.

 ## List of routes